 May be repeated once for credit as content changes.
-Prerequisite: THTR 230.
-Offered in fall or spring.
+Prerequisites: THTR 225 and 230.
+Offered in fall.

-The fundamental directorial controls, theoretical and practical training leading to the production of single scenes.
+The fundamental directorial controls, as well as theoretical and practical training, leading to the production of single scenes.

-329 Acting Skakespeare (3 cr.)
+329 Acting Shakespeare (3 cr.)